Abigail Welborn

 Posted on December 31, 2015July 3, 2016 by Abigail Welborn

-It’s almost 2016!
-How did this happen?!
 I was thinking over possible New Year’s resolutions and, as usual, bemoaning that I haven’t achieved any of my writing goals yet.
 My dear husband asked, “Well, when will you be done?
-How can you break this up into small steps and turn them into a list you…
+How can you break this up into small steps and turn them into a list you can check off?”
+(We are both engineers, so half of me loved this question.)
+The writer half of me was like, “That’s just not how it works!”

 Edgy Inspirational Fiction (PNWA 2015 session round-up)